-If you are in good standing and actively licensed to practice law in a state other than Virginia, the Board of Bar Examiners just made it a little easier to get your Virginia license to practice law.
+If you are in good standing and actively licensed to practice law in a state other than Virginia, the Board of Bar Examiners just made it a little easier to get your Virginia license.

 Under new rules recently enacted, attorneys licensed in other jurisdictions who wish to get licensed in Virginia, no longer need to take the Multi-state Bar Exam (MBE) portion of the Virginia exam.
 This is similar to what some other states may call an “attorney’s exam”.
 Importantly, you are not transferring in an MBE score from some other jurisdiction, so for this option it does not matter what your prior MBE score was, so long as you were licensed.
 Your exam will just be “Day 1” — the Virginia Essay Examination.
 But this is not really a different exam.
-You would be taking the exact same essay exam as all other students in that exam administration.
-The difference is that you will not have to return for Day 2 of the Bar Exam (the MBE day).
+You will be taking the exact same essay exam as all other students in that exam administration.
+The only difference is that you will not have to return for Day 2 of the Bar Exam (the MBE day).
 So in that sense, this isn’t really an “attorney’s exam” as much as it is just a way to take the exam without taking (or even submitting a score from) the MBE.